SovereignCloudStack/standards/Standards/scs-0100-w1-flavor-naming-implementation-testing.md

 ### Errors

-The following items MUST be found and reported as an error:
+The following items MUST be detected and reported as an error:

 - any syntax error in a name starting with `scs-`,
 - any mismatch between any immediately discoverable property of a flavor (currently, CPU, RAM and disk size)